lisp-mirror/lqml/examples/meshtastic/readme.md

 from Finder (not the console), otherwise BLE permissions will not work (if run from console, the app will show a BLE exception and consume 100% CPU).

-The iOS version also runs on older devices, like the iPod Touch, as long as they are 64 bit and run at least iOS 12.
+The iOS version also runs on older devices, like the 'iPod touch', as long as they are 64 bit and run at least iOS 12.